tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 : Indicates that the item is discouraged.
 This marking could be used to identify
     mechanisms that might result in problems if they are used, such as a weak cryptographic algorithm or a mechanism that might cause interoperability problems in deployment.
-Implementers SHOULD
-    consult the linked references associated with the item to determine the conditions under which it SHOULD NOT or MUST NOT be used.
+When marking a registry entry as “D”, either the References or the Comments Column MUST include sufficient information to determine why the marking has been applied.
+Implementers SHOULD consult the linked references associated with the item to determine the conditions under which it SHOULD NOT or MUST NOT be used.

 Setting a value to "Y" or "D" or transitioning the value from "Y" or "D" in the "Recommended" column requires